Posted on October 26, 2011

 “We want to really push the company – the fact that we have a repertory, we are a company that’s been here for a while, we’re going to continue.
 I still get amazed when people don’t realise that these pieces are part of a rep, that we’re a proper dance company, we do class every day.
 They think it’s like a show, with no continuity.
 In fact, this is a very, very loyal bunch of technicians and performers, who have worked for many years.
 It’s very family-like, the company.
 So that was one of the reasons to do it.
 Basically, we’re celebrating with a look back and a look forwards.”

 Founded in 1987 as Adventures in Motion Pictures, New Adventures is one of the world’s most successful dance companies.
 The anniversary year will open with a seven week season of Nutcracker! at Sadler’s Wells, the company’s tenth consecutive festive season at the theatre.
 Created in 1992, the work has been seen by more than 218,000 people in London alone.
 The Sadler’s Wells season will be followed by a UK tour.

-In May, Sadler’s Wells presents Early Adventures, a mixed bill of early works by Bourne.
+In May, Sadler’s Wells presents Early Adventures (pictured), a mixed bill of early works by Bourne.
 It includes his first hit Spitfire, created in 1988, The Infernal Galop (1989) and the Olivier-nominated Town and Country.
-“It’s a triple bill going back to the early days,” Bourne told Dance Today, “touring to the smaller, mid-scale venues that we used to tour to many years ago.
+“It’s a triple bill going back to the early days,” Bourne told Dancing Times, “touring to the smaller, mid-scale venues that we used to tour to many years ago.
 I’m so excited, really excited by that.
 It’s a gift to be able to do it.”